BrunoffNo13/TestFlatDoc/body.md

 Required Parameters:

->- Reference – this is external unique reference for the client.
+- Reference – this is external unique reference for the client.
 Typically, the 3rd party&#39;s identification ID.
->- Shallow flag, when shallow is set to True this will return only contact data for the client file.
+- Shallow - when shallow is set to True this will return only contact data for the client file.
 When set to False – this will return client contact data as well as the structure within the client file (Tabs, Rows and boxes)

 Curl Example: